kaylajanos/STT4870/Git/GitOne.md

-Last compiled Sunday, March 16, 2014 - 12:05:23.
+Last compiled Sunday, March 16, 2014 - 12:27:28.

-What is version control and why should you use it?
+What is version control, and why should you use it?
 Version control is a way to track files over time.
-By using version control you will be able to retrace your steps to a previous working (read un-hosed) version of your files.
+By using version control, you will be able to retrace your steps to a previous working (read un-hosed) version of your files.
 You may be using a form of version control now with files named like the following:

 * YourNameCVJanuary2014.docx